dfelinto/blender-manual/animation/techs/material.rst

 and enable the :guilabel:`Cyclic` extend mode (:kbd:`E-pad2`).
 This way, with the three curves cycling over various periods, you'll get a never-the-same color animation!
-Unless you want to get a "time-tileable" animation, in which case you should manage to get exactly the same color at start and end… You can also create an :guilabel:`Emit` Fcurve, e.g. to create a fade in/out…
+Unless you want to get a "time-tileable" animation, in which case you should manage to get exactly the same color at start and end...
+You can also create an :guilabel:`Emit` Fcurve, e.g. to create a fade in/out...

 Now, let's add a bit of fun in this plain colored background.
 Add a texture to the material and, in the :guilabel:`Texture` sub-context,